 Casa Agave: Comfy Joshua Tree Cottage

-This property is often booked but if you are lucky enough to get a reservation then it’s the perfect place to spend your weekend in Joshua Tree.
-This great little cottage is affordable and just 2.5 mi (4 km) from the Joshua Tree Visitor Center.
-It has a patio, hammock, and the cutest decor.
+This charming cottage is often in high demand, but if you’re lucky enough to secure a reservation, it’s an ideal spot for a relaxing weekend in Joshua Tree.
+Affordable and cozy, it’s located just 2.5 miles (4 km) from the Joshua Tree Visitor Center and features a lovely patio, a hammock for unwinding, and thoughtfully curated decor.

 Joshua Tree National Park Entrance Fees

-Joshua Tree National Park offers three types of passes that can be purchased in advance through recreation.com or at the park gate.
-If purchasing online, make sure to print or screenshot your reservation in advance since you will likely not have cell service upon arrival.
-The available passes include:
+Joshua Tree National Park offers three types of passes that can be purchased in advance or at the park entrance.
+If buying online, be sure to print or screenshot your reservation beforehand, as cell service is often unreliable in the park.
+The available passes are:

-- Vehicle ($30): Admits all passengers of a single, non-commercial vehicle on the day of purchase and for the next six days
+- Vehicle Pass ($30): Allows all passengers in a single, non-commercial vehicle entry on the day of purchase and for the following six days.

-- Individual ($15): Per person entering the gate on foot or bike
+- Individual Pass ($15): For each person entering on foot or by bike.

-If you plan on visiting any other national parks, I highly suggest purchasing the America the Beautiful Pass.
-The pass is $80 and includes unlimited entrance for a year to all National Parks, National Monuments, National Forests, and Bureau of Land Management sites.
-If you plan to visit at least three parks within the year then the pass is worth it.
+If you plan to visit multiple national parks, I highly recommend the America the Beautiful Pass.
+For $80, it offers unlimited access for one year to over 2,000 federal recreation sites, including National Parks, National Monuments, National Forests, and Bureau of Land Management lands.
+If you plan to visit at least three parks within the year, then the pass is worth it.

 Other Tips for Visiting Joshua Tree

-- Dogs are only permitted in some areas of Joshua Tree National Park.
+- Note that dogs are only allowed in certain parts of Joshua Tree National Park.

 Have you been to Joshua Tree National Park?
-Do you have anything to add to this weekend guide to Joshua Tree?
+Do you have anything to add to this Weekend Guide to Joshua Tree?
 I would love to hear about your experience.
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Interested in more fun things to do in Joshua Tree?
-Continue to my post, “10 Weird Things to Do in Joshua Tree”.
+Continue to my post, “10 Fun & Weird Things to Do in Joshua Tree”.

 Joshua Tree looks like such an otherworldly place!
 The landscape looks incredible!
 I’d love to visit in person.
 I’ve not read much about the shopping in Joshua Tree but it sounds like such a fun place!
 Thanks for the great guide!